 - Only use fuses with the required ampere value. - Do not bypass or repair fuses.

 The main fuse protects all power consumers of the vehicle.
 It is located in the starter relay housing under the seat.

 - Switch off all power consumers and switch off the engine.

-- Remove the seat. (

-p.
-48)

-Pull starter relay 1 from the holder.
+- Pull starter relay 1 from the holder.